 Know Your Audience

-Create user personas to represent different types of readers.
+Create online documentation with user personas to represent different types of readers.
 Understand their goals, knowledge level, and pain points.

 Map out how users will navigate through your documentation.
 Consider their entry points and the paths they might take.